What is Gross Rent Multiplier?

 The property investment will generate roughly $60k per year.

-The next step is to divide the property’s fair value by the gross annual income of the property to calculate the multiplier.
+In the next section, we’ll divide the property’s fair value by the gross annual income of the property to calculate the gross rent multiplier (GRM).

-The 8.0x multiple implies that the property investment should take approximately eight years for the investor to recoup the initial investment and become profitable.
+In conclusion, the 8.0x gross rent multiplier (GRM) implies that the multifamily real estate property investment should take approximately eight years for the investor to recoup the initial investment and become profitable.